OpenOCL/openocl.github.io/get-started.md

 ```

 If you would like to save your path using `savepath` or the Matlab path manager, add the main folder of OpenOCL without subfolders,
 and save the path.
-It is best to save the path **before** running `StartupOCL` so that the sub-directories of OpenOCL will not be
+It is best to save the path **before** running *OpenOCL* so that the sub-directories of OpenOCL will not be
-saved to the path (by executing `StartupOCL` some folder will be added to the path).
+saved to the path (by executing `ocl` scripts, some folder will be added to the path).

 ## Other configurations